MLDS-UT-Austin/long-comp-2025/README.md

 pip install -r requirements.txt
 ```

-If you do not have conda installed, you can install the VSCode Extension `Python Environment Manager`, which should prompt you to install conda.
+If you do not have conda installed, you can install the VSCode Extension `Python Environment Manager` by Don Jayamanne, which should prompt you to install conda.

+*Note: this repository is thoroughly type-annotated.
+To catch type errors, you can install the VSCode Extension `Mypy Type Checker` by Microsoft.*

 **<u>Setting up Your LLM API Key</u>**: